loochek/toybox/industrial_sem2/asm32/ht_optimization/README.md

  72f:   c3                      ret
 ```

 As we see, compilier access memory very intensely - it seems to be a main problem.
 The bit shift version has more intensive memory usage than the polynomial version, so our expectations about divisions and bit shifts turned out to be insignificant against the frequent memory accesses.
-Let's use inline assembly to implement hashing logic and compare.
+Let's use inline assembly to implement hashing logic manually and compare.

 There are result:
 ```